alemidev/spotyrobot/README.md

 After that, just update your bot normally and the submodule will be tracked too.

+You can include either the `player` module, the `control` module or both.
+They are independant and require different setups.

 ### Streaming audio
 To be able to stream audio from spotify, you will need [librespot](https://github.com/librespot-org).
 Compile a binary and put it inside `data` folder.
 You will also need to put your spotify username and password in the `config.ini` under `[spotify]` category:
 ```ini